thoughtworksarts/thoughtworksarts.github.io/app/_people/kevin-barry.markdown

    url     : ""

 ---
-Kevin Barry is a multimedia marketing specialist at ThoughtWorks with a passion for telling stories in new ways.
+Kevin Barry is a multimedia marketing specialist at Thoughtworks with a passion for telling stories in new ways.
 His experience in television and film helps him apply traditional storytelling techniques to the ever-evolving media-technology landscape.